 Authority of Planning Boards

-The scope of authority of Planning Boards is defined by statute and local ordinance.
+Statue and local ordinance defines the scope of authority of Planning Boards.
 The authority of Planning Boards may be best classified as duties and powers.

 Planning Boards are statutorily permitted and/or required to perform the following duties: